ZeroG-lab/LNA-Depletion/README.md

 Install and load all necessary packages as indicated in the script and follow the included instructions line by line.

-In case you just want to test the script, skip ahead to line 217 and import the provided Contaminants.csv file.
+If you just want to test the script, use the alignments and annotation supplied in the ExampleData folder (unzip annotation before using).
-This file contains the summarized contaminants from our growth condition tests and lets you try out the plotting functions.
+The alignments consist of two *Arabidopsis thaliana* Ribo-Seq libraries.
+One of them undepleted (No_LNA_1) and the other depleted with the five LNAs listed in the manuscript (LNA_1).